ropensci/MtreeRing/README.md

 ### 4. Edit tree rings

-If pixels are incorrectly detected as ring borders, or the wood sample is not suitable for automatic detection, you may need to mark tree rings manually.
+If non-edge pixels are incorrectly detected as ring borders, or the wood sample is not suitable for automatic detection, you may need to mark tree rings manually.